goma/user-manual/problem_description_file/boundary_conditions/any/gd_time.rst

 pulsating flow, piston motion, roll-eccentricity effects in coating, time-evolving temperature transients, etc. can all be constructed using this card.
 The examples at the end of this section on *GD_** options will help the user construct such functions.

-..
-	TODO - There are three images spanding from lien 45 to 55 the equation need to be wrtten as well as the word a colon.